 The best option is not to wait.
 Call our office at 866-797-6040.
 Spitz, The Employee’s Law Firm, and its attorneys

 are experienced and dedicated to protecting disabled employees’ rights under the FMLA, ADA and Ohio employment

 This employment law website is an advertisement.
 The materials available at the top of this medical leave page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “what are the best FMLA retaliation tips?”, “how do I get medical leave under the FMLA?”, “What is FMLA retaliation?”, “what should I do when my job won’t give me medical leave?”, “can my boss deny me medical leave?”, “what should I do if I was fired in retaliation for taking FMLA leave?”, or “is my employer allowed to make up lies to fire me”, your best option is to contact an Ohio medical leave attorney to obtain advice with respect to FMLA questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, LLC, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.